marcriehm/kubernetes-research/Objects.md

 are set and read once at Pod start time and never change).
 Note that there are several ways of creating ConfigMaps but we'll stick to a declarative mechanism.

-Note that ConfigMaps are *not* intended to be used for sensitive information, like passwords.
-Use Secrets instead.
+Note that ConfigMaps are *not* intended to be used for sensitive information such as passwords; use Secrets instead.

 Create a two-file ConfigMap named 'my-config-map' with [this ConfigMap YAML](./ConfigMaps/my-config-map.yaml "Example ConfigMap").